 Here’s how the Fair Start family planning model works:

 - Every child deserves a fair start in life, relative to their peers.

-- Families and communities plan together to secure that fair start, shifting excess resources to improve conditions of entry.
+- Families and communities plan together to secure that fair start by shifting concentrations of wealth, as well as all incentives for people to create larger families, to instead improve conditions of entry for all children.

 - Everyone wins by creating a sustainable future filled with people who had a better start in life.